madeline-scyphers/Procyon-Wiki/docs/Factions/The Agony.md

 ## Situation

-Having harvested horrors from Omega’s surface, the Agony have a plan to develop the living planet.
-By activating sites on the surface, they intend to move it within reach of [[Procyon/Holt/Mem|Procyon/Holt/Mem]], feeding the oceans to Omega and starting a new era of its evolution.
+Having harvested horrors from Omega’s surface, the Agony have plans to upgrade their biology in the war against the [[Hegemony|Hegemony]], making them stronger, faster, more resilient than most humans.

 ## Allies With